The Pale Horseman by Bernard Cornwell

-The Pale Horseman is the second book in the Saxon Series written by Bernard Cornwall and published in 2005 by HarperCollins Publishers.
+The Pale Horseman is the second book in the Saxon Series written by Bernard Cornwell and published in 2005 by HarperCollins Publishers.

 Synopsis: Danish invaders, headed by Guthrum the Unlucky continue their ruthless conquest of Britain but have negotiated a peace treaty with King Alfred meaning that the kingdom of Wessex remains under Saxon rule.
 During these peaceful times, Uhtred goes raiding along the coast of Cornwall in search of loot and plunder and there meets the Danish warrior Svein and his forces on a mission to conquer Wessex, the last Saxon kingdom in Britain.